mautrix/docs/bridges/general/relay-mode.md

    * Using the same dedicated account for multiple bridges is fine, so you can have a server-wide "relay" account that acts as the relay for all the bridges.
-2. Run `!prefix set-relay` in the chats where you want to use the relaybot.
+   * By default, admins can set any login as a relay, while non-admins can only set themselves as a relay.
+If you want to set up a shared relay account that anyone can enable, add the login ID (from `list-logins`) to the `default_relays` list in the config after logging in.
-   (replace `!prefix` with the appropriate command prefix for the bridge, like `!signal` or `!wa`)
+2. Run `!prefix set-relay` in the chats where you want to use the relaybot, replacing `!prefix` with the appropriate command prefix for the bridge, like `!signal` or `!wa`.
+You can also use `set-relay <login ID>` to choose a specific login to be the relay (use `list-logins` to find login IDs).
 3. Use `!prefix set-pl 100` to be able to modify room settings and invite others.